Michael Jones McKean

 areas of research

-time / earth / history / scale / geology / transmutation / natural resources / archives / water / bone / satellites
+time / earth / history / scale / geology / transmutation / materials / archives / water / bone / satellites

 In March 2017, as the opening stanza to an extended collaboration with Fathomers, artist Michael Jones McKean engaged the remains of the Teignmouth Electron, the sailing vessel commissioned by amateur yachtsman Donald Crowhurst for his failed and tragic attempt to circle the earth, alone, without stopping, in the 1968–1969 Golden Globe Race.